bo100nka/bank-documents-parser/bank-documents-parser/bank-documents-parser/README.md

 ## About
 This solution automates scanning of digital bank statement documents from various banks and exporting the payments received records into a structured, configurable CSV file format.

+It will additionally scan for all `.msg` files (emails exported from outlook) and extract all of their file attachments.

 It was developed as a windows console application using .NET 8 framework.

 The source code is maintained here